dnndev/xmp-docs/explorer-feeds.md

 ---
 # Explorer: Feeds Tab <Badge type="info" text="v5.0" />

 The Feeds tab in the [Explorer](explorer.md) lists all your feed definitions.
-Click any feed's name to open it in the [Code Editor](code-editor.md).
+Click any feed's name to open it in the [Feed Editor](feed-editor.md).

 <img src="./img/v5/cp-explorer-feeds-tab.png" alt="The Feeds tab" width="300">